dunhill/CodeDependencyVisualizer/README.md

 CodeDependencyVisualizer
 ========================

 This tool is intended for reverse engineering UML class diagrams out of existing C++ code.
-It can generate class diagrams with inheritances and associations.
+It can generate class diagrams with inheritances, associations and weaker dependencies.

-You might also take a look at my blogpost: http://gernotklingler.com/blog/libclang-reverse-engineering-uml-class-diagrams/
+You might also take a look at blogpost: http://gernotklingler.com/blog/libclang-reverse-engineering-uml-class-diagrams/

 Dependencies
 ------------